Objective & Strategy

 Restricted Securities Risk.
 Limitations on the resale of restricted securities may have an adverse effect on their marketability, and may prevent the Fund from disposing of them promptly at reasonable prices.
 There can be no assurance that a trading market will exist at any time for any particular restricted security.
 Transaction costs may be higher for restricted securities and such securities may be difficult to value and may have significant volatility.

 Rule 144A Securities and Other Exempt Securities Risk.
-The market for Rule 144A and other securities exempt from certain registration requirements typically is less active than the market for publicly-traded securities.
-Rule 144A and other exempt securities, which are also known as privately issued securities, carry the risk that their liquidity may become impaired and the Fund may be unable to dispose of the securities at a desirable time or price.
+The market for Rule 144A and other securities exempt from certain registration requirements may be less active than the market for publicly–traded securities.
+Rule 144A and other exempt securities, while initially privately placed, carry the risk that their liquidity may become impaired and the Fund may be unable to dispose of the securities at a desirable time or price.

 Foreign Securities Risk.
 The Fund’s foreign investments may be adversely affected by political and social instability, changes in economic or taxation policies, difficulty in enforcing obligations, decreased liquidity or increased volatility.
 Foreign investments also involve the risk of the possible seizure, nationalization or expropriation of the issuer or foreign deposits (in which the Fund could lose its entire investments in a certain market) and the possible adoption of foreign governmental restrictions such as exchange controls.
 Foreign companies generally may be subject to less stringent regulations than U.S. companies, including financial reporting requirements and auditing and accounting controls, and may therefore be more susceptible to fraud or corruption.
 There may be less public information available about foreign companies than U.S. companies, making it difficult to evaluate those foreign companies.
 Unless the Fund has hedged its foreign currency exposure, foreign securities risk also involves the risk of negative foreign currency rate fluctuations, which may cause the value of securities denominated in such foreign currency (or other instruments through which the Fund has exposure to foreign currencies) to decline in value.
 Currency exchange rates may fluctuate significantly over short periods of time.
 Currency hedging strategies, if used, are not always successful.